-Please note: SSTUWA may fund travel and accommodation expenses for currently elected delegates (reps and deputy reps) outside the metropolitan area.
+Please note: SSTUWA may fund travel and accommodation expenses for currently elected representatives outside the metropolitan area.
 Each regional application will be assessed by the Education and Training Coordinator for funding approval.

-On completion of the course Union Delegates will have:
+On completion of the course Union Representatives will have: